ryougiitachi-hm/java-structure/structure-onion/README.md

 ### By service name
 For example, upstream services have varieties of invocations, such as restful API, kafka, gRPC etc.

+### Naming convention

+Different types of input endpoints can have different naming postfix to make it clear to identify the usage of classes.

+For example, as follows:
+- HTTP RESTFUL: *Resource - used for http endpoints implemented by jaxrs(javax.ws.rs:javax.ws.rs-api or jakarta.ws.rs:jakarta.ws.rs-api)
+- HTTP RESTFUL: *Controller - used for http endpoints implemented by spring-mvc or spring-web.
+- Websocket: *Websocket
+- TCP: to be decided. *Endpoint, *TCP etc as alternatives.
+- GPRC: to be decided. *Endpoint, *GrpcEndpoint, *GrpcService(easy to confound with Service in app layer) etc as alternatives.
+- KAFKA: should be placed in infra layer for both producer and consumer.

 ## Layer: Application
 Business logic implementation.
 as follow: